nearform/fast-speech-to-text/README.md

 The basic idea being validated here is that streaming speech to text can allow us to create a speech-to-speech bot that responds more naturally, because it transcribes the input as it arrives.

+> [!NOTE]
+> The project currently properly runs in Chrome and other Webkit based browsers.

 ## Running things

 ### Pre-requisites